GAR-Project/project/README.md

 ```

 Now that we've set the scenario up we should be able to see if there are any Network namespaces on our machine, to do this we'll use the **iproute2** toolkit.
 Within this pack we will keep the most famous tool, `ip`.
-The `ip` tool is becoming established in the new Linux distributions as the de facto tool to work on everything related to Networking in a Linux environment.
+The `ip` tool is becoming established in the new linux distributions as the de facto tool to work on everything related to Networking in a Linux environment.
 In the latest versions of Ubuntu for example, the `ifconfig` command is starting to be replaced by the iproute2 toolkit (a.k.a `ip`).
 This tool has many modules, for more information see its manual:

 *    Tool manual [`ip`](https://linux.die.net/man/8/ip)